The Road Hierarchy Explained

-Hezlett Road (classified as a sub-arterial road) is being upgraded to two lanes in each direction throughout 2020/21, with allowance for the kerbside lanes of Hezlett Road to be clearways during the peak hour and available for parking during off peak hours.
+The upgrade of Hezlett Road to two lanes in each direction was completed in February 2022.
+The project has also allowed for the kerbside lanes of Hezlett Road to be clearways during the peak hour and available for parking during off peak hours.

 Foxall Road is a major collector road with developers responsible for half width road construction fronting their development.
 Being a developer constructed route and not a council constructed road, it is not listed in the Contributions Plan and therefore it is not in Council’s capital works program.